 Policy Analysis and Advocacy:

-• Support the development of climate-related policy proposals, in coordination with Climate Committee members and other CEJA staff.
+- Lead the development and implementation of energy-related policy proposals and priorities, in coordination with Energy Committee members and other CEJA staff.

-• Advocate in the legislature for our Climate policy positions, in coordination with Policy Advocate and Co-Director.
+- Advocate in the legislature for our Energy Equity policy positions, in coordination with Policy Advocate and CEJA leadership.

-• Together with Policy Advocate, develop political strategies to move our issues in statewide policy.
+- Together with Policy Advocate and CEJA leadership, develop political strategies to move our issues in statewide policy.

-• Together with Co-Director, help manage and convene climate strategy spaces involving ally organizations to generate more shared climate justice policy positions.
+- Together with CEJA leadership, help manage and convene energy strategy spaces involving ally organizations to generate more shared, coordinated energy equity policy positions and strategies.

-• Assist with researching issues relevant to Climate program.
+- Assist with and/or hire additional consultants to research issues relevant to Energy Equity program.

 Additional program responsibilities:

-• Work with CEJA Communications Associate to develop and implement effective communication strategies to support Climate program.
+- Work with CEJA Communications Manager to develop and implement effective communication strategies to support Energy program.

-• Other duties as assigned by the Co-Directors.
+- Other duties as assigned by Statewide Organizing Director.